NightlyScientist/Chiral-Active-Matter/README.md

 > Python main.py --help

-to see all available command line flags.
-As an example, let's study the behaviour of a system of $64$ rods at a packing fraction near $0.1$.
+to see all available command-line flags.
+As an example, let's study the behaviour of a system of 64 rods at a packing fraction near 0.1.
 We shall _animate_ the system, calculate the _spatial correlation_ function, and tell our script to print lots of information to the terminal (std):

 > python main.py --phi 0.1 --verbose --animate --spatialCorr --frames 10 --spf
 > 100 --color_orientation

-here we are capturing only $10$ frames, with $100$ time steps between each frame, and coloring the rods by their nematic orientation.
+here we are capturing only 10 frames, with 100 time steps between each frame, and coloring the rods by their nematic orientation.
 We can save the results (and supress showing animation at the end of the run) by calling the _--save_ flag.